Deep Hyperspectral and Multispectral Image Fusion with Inter-image Variability: Image Fusion with Inter-image Variability

-where $\odot$ denotes the Hadamard product.
-This successfully accounts for endmember variability caused by, e.g., illumination or seasonal variations.
-However, the coefficients $\bA$ shared by both images limit the capability of FuVar to represent inter-image changes in the spatial domain.
+where $\odot$ denotes the Hadamard product. {Thus, this model successfully accounts for changes in the spectral signatures of the endmembers between the HI and the MI, which can occur when the materials are affected by seasonal variations or when the MI is affected by uniform changes caused by, e.g., different illumination conditions.} However, the coefficients $\bA$ shared by both images limit the capability of FuVar to represent inter-image changes in the spatial domain.

 This limitation has been addressed by considering spatially and spectrally localized inter-image variations through an additive model in a tensor-based framework~\cite{borsoi2020tensorHSRvariability}.
 This latter work considers a model of the form: